junit-pioneer/junit-pioneer/CONTRIBUTING.md

 Our main focus should be to keep the project moving forward:

 * vet, label, relate, and reply to issues
-* provide technical guidance in issues and PRs
+* provide technical guidance for contributors in issues and PRs
 * work on behind-the-scenes tasks like CI, documentation, etc.
 * release new versions